Make your own personalized teacher mugs with waterslide decals and a printer.

 - FREE files: Click on individual images to download the PNG

 Water slide decal paper to the rescue.
 All you need is a printer and some water to make these cute teacher gifts.

-I usually want them about 2.5-3 inches depending on how big my mug is.
+I usually want the waterslide decals about 2.5-3 inches depending on how big my mug is.
 You want to print on the shiny side of the decal paper and set your printer to photo glossy paper so it prints at the highest quality.

-If you are not using the whole paper, make sure you cut out the decals so that you don’t waste the paper.
+If you are not using the entire paper, make sure you cut out the decals so that you don’t waste the paper.

 Have a bowl of warm water, a paint brush, and paper towel nearby ready.